apieceofbart/algo/README.md

-# typescript-template
+# Algorithms and data structures in typescript

-Template for typescript projects
+Implementing various algorithms and data structures in typescript for fun and profit :)